-Besides sub-headings, using lists to break up your content into manageable portions give readers shorter texts to digest, and it serves the same purpose as a subheading.
-Think of them as a kind of visual marker with the subheadings highlighting important places.
+Besides sub-headings, using lists to break up your content into manageable portions gives readers shorter texts to digest, and it serves the same purpose as a subheading.
+Think of them as a kind of visual marker with the subheadings highlighting essential places.

 Search Engines Like Subheadings, Too